danielbodnar/awesome-stars/README.md

 ## json

+- [glideapps/quicktype-vscode](https://github.com/glideapps/quicktype-vscode) - VS Code extension to convert JSON to TypeScript, C#, Go, and many more
+- [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
+Biome offers formatter and linter, usable via CLI and LSP.
 - [jonschlinkert/data-store](https://github.com/jonschlinkert/data-store) - Easily get, set and persist config data.
 Fast.
 Supports dot-notation in keys.
 No dependencies.
 - [klaytonfaria/markdown-json](https://github.com/klaytonfaria/markdown-json) - Markdown to json has yaml support and converts your markdown files to json so you can use them as a static api.
 - [ynqa/jnv](https://github.com/ynqa/jnv) - interactive JSON filter using jq